Is Marijuana as Safe as We Think? Exploring the Hidden Risks

 However, marijuana’s role in pain management remains a contentious issue.
 While many turn to cannabinoids for pain relief, Harvard Health’s study on cannabis and pain relief suggests that the benefits might be overestimated, with a placebo effect playing a significant role.

-See also What is the Cost of a Senior Fishing License in Vermont in 2024?
+See also Do You Need a Fishing License in Texas Private Ponds in 2024?

 Lastly, the potential for cannabis withdrawal cannot be overlooked.
 Symptoms can range from aggression and irritability to insomnia and physical discomfort.
 This complexity adds to the ongoing debate about marijuana’s safety profile.